rpnfan/Anymak/README.md

 # Practical implementation options
+Can be used with a programmable keyboard or a software solution.
+To be able to test or directly use the layout with any keyboard (even laptops) I offer a Kanata configuration file.
+Just extract [kanata](https://github.com/jtroo/kanata) (kanata_gui for Windows) and the config file 'kanata.kbd' you download here, in the same folder and run kanata.
+To use the layout activate the "US International" keyboard layout in Windows.
+Similar on Linux (tested) and macOS (untested by me, but should work similar).

-The layout can be realized by either one of the options below or a combination thereof:
+In general the layout can be realized by either one of the options below or a combination thereof:
 1. Keyboard (Language) setting in the Operating System
 2. Programmable keyboard mapped to the relevant keys and functions (QMK, ZMK, Via, Vial, UHK...)
 3. Software key-remapping (Kanata, Autohotkey, ...)